Marie Tehan

-Marie Therese Tehan (19 June 1940 – 31 October 2004) was an Australian politician and lawyer.
+Marie Therese Tehan (19 June 1940 – 31 October 2004) was an Australian politician and lawyer who served in the Parliament of Victoria.

+Early life and education

+Marie Therese O'Brien was born on 19 June 1940 in Melbourne, Victoria.

-Educated at Sacré Cœur School, Glen Iris, Melbourne and at the University of Melbourne, Marie O'Brien qualified as a lawyer.
-She married James "Jim" Tehan in 1963 and settled in regional Victoria.
-They had six children—including Dan Tehan, the federal member for Wannon since 2010.
-She established her own legal practice in Mansfield in 1970.
+She was educated at Sacré Cœur School, Glen Iris, Melbourne, and qualified as a lawyer at the University of Melbourne in 1961.

+Career

+After having six children, Tehan established her own legal practice in Mansfield in 1970.

 Tehan was elected to the Victorian Parliament in 1987 and retired in 1999.
 Representing the Liberal Party, Tehan served in both houses of the Victorian Parliament.
 She was the member for Central Highlands Province in the Legislative Council from 1987 to 1992 and for Seymour in the Legislative Assembly from 1992 to 1999.
 As a minister in the Kennett Liberal government, she held the portfolios of Minister for Health from 1992 to 1996 and Minister for Conservation and Land Management from 1996 to 1999.

+As Minister for Health, she presided over some of the worst years of the HIV/AIDS epidemic in Australia, and liaised with the Victorian Aids Council under Jim Hyde during this time.

+Other activities and roles

+Tehan also undertook a number of other activities and roles throughout her life, including: